vihaan211005/icuas-25-kessoku/README.md

 ## Start:

 To connect with crazyflies with crazyswarm2 navigate to `/root/ros2_ws/src/icuas25_competition/startup`. and run `./start.sh`.
 This will start node to connect the camera to the wifi, crazyflie_server, octomap_server and the emergency script.
+Mentioned programms are obligated to run the whole time during your run!
+You can start your code only after all crazyflies are fully connected.
+Once they are fully connected, the topic `/mission start` will publish `True` message.

+### Battery Monitoring
+Information about the battery is available on topic `/cf_x/status`, where `cf_x` is the namespace of a specific Crazyflie.
+Message type is [`Status`](https://github.com/IMRCLab/crazyswarm2/blob/main/crazyflie_interfaces/msg/Status.msg) defined in `crazyflie_interfaces` of `Crazyswarm2` repo.
+The field `battery_voltage` indicates battery level in Volts.
+You can either follow its status on your own, or/and  you can subscribe to topic `/return_to_base`.
+This topic publishes `Bool` message.
+If `True` it signals that battery is at critical level and you have enough charge to safely return to base.
+Battery is considered fully charged if its voltage level is above 4V.

 ## INFO part